Jeffrey L. Cox, Esq.Partner

 Mr. Cox is an AV Preeminent® rated attorney who concentrates in the areas of white collar investigations and proceedings, securities and other financial services regulation and enforcement, receivership litigation, complex civil litigation, securities arbitration, and whistleblower claims.PROFESSIONAL EXPERIENCE

 Before becoming a founding partner, Mr. Cox served as a federal prosecutor (Assistant United States Attorney), a Senior Counsel for the SEC's Division of Enforcement, and as a Special Assistant United States Attorney for the SEC responsible for prosecuting SEC cases.
 As a federal prosecutor, Mr. Cox was responsible for leading complex investigations and prosecutions involving white collar criminal offenses such as securities fraud, money laundering, tax evasion, and mail, wire, and bank fraud, among others.
 While at the SEC, Mr. Cox investigated and litigated civil enforcement and administrative proceedings involving violations of the federal securities laws, including insider trading, corporate and offering fraud, and market manipulation.

-- Serves as the lead counsel for the Court-appointed Receiver in SEC v.
+- Served as the lead counsel for the Court-appointed Receiver in SEC v.
 JCS Enterprises, Inc., et al., Case No. 14-CV-80468-DMM (S.D.
 Fla.
-April 7, 2014), which is pending before the Honorable Donald M. Middlebrooks, United States District Judge.
+April 7, 2014), before the Honorable Donald M. Middlebrooks, United States District Judge.